 As a soloist, Andrew has enjoyed performing in a wide array of venues.
 Among them are the Festival Mediterreano della Chitarra in Italy, featured solo performances in West Palm Beach’s Gala Concert and a performance at the Veteran World Fencing Championships Gala.
 As a Chamber Musician, he has performed in diverse roles ranging from orchestral music to opera.
 He has been featured on local and national broadcasts on television and NPR.
 In 2009, Andrew made his South American debut, giving master classes and concerts in Chile.
 He has been a featured soloist on series such as the Seven Hills Guitar Series, Guitar Sarasota, and the Troy University Guitar Festival.

 Among his other endeavors have been lectures, master classes and teaching..
 He has recorded for the Hands on Teaching method, and has authored articles published in Soundboard magazine.
-He currently serves on the faculty of Wallace Community College as chair of the music department.
-Since 2012, he has been serving as co-director of the Seven Hills Guitar Series.
-In 2014, he founded the St. Michael’s Concert Series in Ozark, AL. He has reviewed texts for W.W.
+He served on the faculty of Wallace Community College as instructor and department chair, where he founded the WCC International Artist Series.
+He has reviewed texts for W.W.
 Norton and Co. and in 2012, Lambert Academic Publishing published his book, Johann Kaspar Mertz and Style Hongrois.
 In 2017, he was appointed director of the lauded guitar program at Servite High School in Anaheim, CA.

 Duo 220 performs on guitars by Yulong Guo (2014)